-In addition to the conventional banking, the Bank offers its customers certain non-commission-based banking products, which are approved by its Shariah Board, as follows:
+In addition to the conventional banking, the Bank offers its customers certain Islamic banking products, which are approved by its Shariah Board, as follows:

-High level definitions of non-commission-based products
+High level definitions of Islamic products

 - (i) Murabaha is an agreement whereby the Bank sells to a customer a commodity or an asset, which the bank has purchased and acquired based on a promise received from the customer to buy.
 The selling price comprises the cost plus an agreed profit margin. - (ii) Tawaraq is a form of Murabaha transactions where the Bank purchases a commodity and sells it to the customer.
 The customer sells the underlying commodity at spot and uses the proceeds for his financing requirements.